Enrolled MassHealth providers can conduct business with MassHealth online via the Provider Online Service Center.

 Q: What happens if a Primary User creates a subordinate ID for one of his or her staff and someone else tries to establish an ID for that same person?

 A: The system will not allow the creation of a second ID with the same attributes.
-If you are still experiencing duplication errors, contact the MassHealth Customer Service Center at email@example.com or call 1-800-841-2900.
+Each person who requires access is assigned a unique user ID.
+Sharing user IDs is not permitted.
+If you are still experiencing duplication errors, contact the MassHealth Customer Service Center at: email@example.com or call (800) 841-2900.

 Q: I am having trouble creating a subordinate ID for POSC access.
 Where can I go for help?